-Market leader in the benchtop and cabinetry supply industry, Polytec have just released a new palette of colours for their timber, solid and stone range.
+Market leader in benchtop and cabinetry, Polytec, has just released a new palette of colours for their timber, solid and stone range.

 To be consistent with their objective towards sustainable manufacturing, the new botanical-inspired colours match the natural environment with tones of grey, green, ash and even charcoal being added to the current palette of selections.

 Surface finish is a significant consideration of joinery design.
 The new smooth finish is made to reflect a soft, painted finish with easy maintenance.
 Smooth is luminescent and complements timbers and stones perfectly, further enhancing the connection to nature.

 In residential building, both builders and consumers are looking for simple yet stylish design that mimics elements of nature.
 Today, people are wanting to connect with the natural environment by implementing neutral textures and finishes into their homes.

 The latest Polytec colour release is inspired by ‘biophilia design’, which aims to connect people to nature and its physical elements to inspire feelings of wellness, warmth and calm.
 Timber tones and structures are also a staple in many kitchen and bathroom designs, in particular oak and walnut.
 What was once considered exclusively Scandinavian in design is now mainstream in new homes all over Sydney.

 “When designing a new home, we can blend timber cabinetry and stone surfaces to make any room look stunning but also simplistic,” says Managing Director, Liam Worthington.
 “The familiar neutrals of whites, greys and blacks are still popular, with a movement towards colour-infused neutrals of soft greens, off-whites and verdant hues.
 Using polytec materials, we provide a superior finish, raising the benchmark for residential projects at an affordable price.”